rwardd/rwardd.github.io/index.md

 Outside of work hours, I spend my time working on some fun [side projects](#projects), and I will try to start writing about interesting topics in my [blog](blog/blog.html).
-I enjoy working on projects that improve my knowledge and skillset, examples include booting Linux on a softcore RISC-V processor, experimenting around with my HackRF PortaPack, learning Zig, writing a low-level operating system, and the list goes on.
+I enjoy working on projects that improve my knowledge and skillset, examples include booting Linux on a softcore RISC-V processor, experimenting around with my HackRF PortaPack, learning Zig, writing a low-level operating system, the list goes on.

 I love computers and their history - humanity's progression from vacuum tubes to RTX 4090's will always be something that fascinates me.
 Discovering